nekoteoj/parallel-chat-backend/readme.md

 ```

 ### leave_group
-    Login to the system (register if username not in database)
+    Leave the group using groupname and username as input (Permanent leave not temporary leave)
 | Body | Type | Value |
 |:---:|:---:|:---:|
 | username | string |User's username |